How To Prepare For A Phone Interview

 While this is true and you can never be sure of how and where the discussion will progress, there are a few points to note.

-What is the purpose of a phone interview?
+What is the purpose of a phone interview for a job?

-A phone interview is, essentially, a screening process.
+A phone interview for employment or a job is, essentially, a screening process.
 In most cases, during a phone interview, the recruiter is trying to answer three basic questions:

 - Who are you?